compulim/react-accent-color/README.md

 > Tips: You can also override accent color by adding another layer of `<PaletteProvider>`.

-### Create styles from props
+### Mix colors with props

-In addition to palette, you can also create style from props.
+In addition to our predefined palette, you can also create new colors from props.

-In this example, we set the opacity of the background color by using [`color`](https://npmjs.com/package/color) and varied by passing `opacity` prop.
+In this example, we set the opacity of the background color by using [`color`](https://npmjs.com/package/color) and varied by passing an `opacity` prop.

 ```jsx
 import color from 'color';